ultraseedbox/USB-Docs/UltraSeedbox Applications/Jackett/Initial Setup and Configuration.md

 <p align="center"><img src="https://docs.usbx.me/uploads/images/gallery/2019-10/scaled-1680-/image-1571731756265.png"></p>

 * Scroll down a bit and you'll see a section called **Capabilities**.
-This shows categories and description of each category.
+This shows the categories and descriptions of each category.
     * This is important for adding categories on apps like Sonarr/Radarr.

 <p align="center"><img src="https://docs.usbx.me/uploads/images/gallery/2019-10/scaled-1680-/image-1571731827045.png"></p>